Who was Slava Topol?

 Stephen Taylor

-Stephen Taylor is based at the University of Cumbria and has a doctor in natural area governance.
-His main research concerns the governance of mountain tourism.
-Stephen started climbing in his native Scotland as a schoolboy and has been climbing ever since.
-Since 2008, he has been climbing in Kyrgyzstan every summer exploring unclimbed alpine summit across the Tien Shan and the Pamirs.
-Having first visited Lennon Peak in 2017, Steven has become fascinated by the challenges of addressing the impacts of commercial tourism on popular high mountains.
+Stephen Taylor is an academic based in Scotland, with a doctorate in natural area governance.
+His main research interest concerns the development and governance of sustainable mountain tourism.
+Stephen started climbing in his native Scotland as a schoolboy and has been climbing mountains ever since.
+He has been visiting Kyrgyzstan every summer Since 2008 to explore unclimbed alpine summits across the Tien Shan and the Pamirs.
+Having first visited Lenin Peak in 2017, he subsequently became fascinated by the challenges of developing sustainable solutions to addressing the impacts of commercial tourism on this mountain and similar popular high peaks.

 Jeremy Windsor